actiniumio/allspark/docs/nav/install.md

 ## Ansible playbook

-If you are on to adpat the configuration see the [configuration pages](/configuration.md)
+If you are on to adapt the configuration see the [configuration pages](/configuration.md)

 !!! warning
     For offline install, the images configuration must be the same on both end.